-Make the peanut butter pudding:
+Make the peanut butter pudding

-Whisk together the sugar, cornstarch and salt in a large, heavy saucepan.
+: Whisk together the sugar, cornstarch and salt in a large, heavy saucepan.
 Slowly whisk in the milk, followed by the cream.
 Bring the mixture to a boil over medium heat, whisking frequently to keep it from sticking to the bottom of the pan.
 Boil, whisking constantly, until the mixture is thick, about 30 seconds.
 Whisk in peanut butter and boil, whisking frequently, until thick again, about 1 minute.
 Remove from the stove and whisk in the vanilla.
 Pour over chocolate cookie crumbs in the pan and smooth surface with an offset spatula.
 Refrigerate uncovered while making the chocolate pudding.

-Make the dark chocolate pudding:
+Make the dark chocolate pudding

-Whisk together the sugar, cornstarch, cocoa powder and salt in a large, heavy saucepan, making sure to break up any cocoa powder lumps.
+: Whisk together the sugar, cornstarch, cocoa powder and salt in a large, heavy saucepan, making sure to break up any cocoa powder lumps.
 Slowly whisk in the milk, followed by the cream.
 Bring the mixture to a boil over medium heat, whisking frequently to keep it from sticking to the bottom of the pan.
 Boil, whisking constantly, until the mixture is thick, about 30 seconds.
 Whisk in chopped chocolate and boil, whisking frequently, until chocolate has melted and pudding is thick again, about 1 minute.
 Remove from the stove and whisk in the vanilla.
 Let cool for 5 minutes.
 Pour over peanut butter pudding and smooth surface with an offset spatula.
 Refrigerate uncovered for 2 hours.

 To decorate: Decorate the 4 remaining Nutter Butter Cookies with icing to look like gravestones.
 Sprinkle the chocolate cookie crumbs evenly over the surface of the chocolate pudding.
 Press the "gravestones" vertically into the pudding and make a pile of Nutter Butter cookie crumbs at the base of each.
 Whip remaining 1/2 cup heavy whipping cream and powdered sugar until firm peaks form.
 Pipe or spoon piles of whipped cream next to gravestones and decorate with icing to look like ghosts.
 Serve with additional whipped cream, if desired.

-• The puddings can be made one day ahead.
+Additional Notes: • The puddings can be made one day ahead.
 After chilling uncovered for 2 hours, cover with plastic wrap and refrigerate until ready to decorate.
 Store the processed cookie crumbs in separate airtight containers.

 • For a sweeter, more kid-friendly dessert, replace the dark chocolate with good-quality milk chocolate.